 cause for legal action.

-Call Vaccine Injury Lawyers with an 80% Success Rate
+Call Vaccine Injury Lawyers with Over a 90% Success Rate*

 The National Vaccine Injury Compensation Program was created by Congress